raulsolera/CarND-PID-Control-Project/README.md

 ## Reflection on magnitude of the parameters
 It can be seen that the K's parameters do not move in the same magnitude, if we explore the terms that these parameters are multiplying: CTE, derivative of CTE and cummulative CTE it stands the reason for this difference in magnitude that is in the order of Kd ~ 10Kp and Kd ~ 1000 Ki:
-![alt text][image4]
+![alt text][image5]

 ## Tunning using twiddle algorithm
 Finally the twiddle algorithm was implemented to fine tune the Ks parameters.
 Each epoch of the twiddle algorithm is performed over more than a full lap (cotrolled by time) and each time a parameter is tune the simulator is restarted to measure error over the same path.
-After a long tuning up process a final optimal terms of xxx were found.
+After a long tuning up process a final optimal parameters were found:
+- Kp = -0.2486
+- Ki = -0.000303831
+- Kd = -2.44577
 Here this results are compared with the previous manually tune parameters:
-![alt text][image5]
+![alt text][image4]